 Pezzullo has coauthored and/or (co)edited seven additional books, including three editions of Environmental Communication and the Public Sphere, 6th Ed.
 (Sage, 2021), coauthored with Robert Cox and Green Communication and China (MSU Press, 2020), coedited with Jingfang Liu.

-Among other research on food justice, just transitions, and environmental media, she coedits a new University of California book series, Environmental Communication, Power, and Culture, with Salma Monani.
-She has published in and currently serves on the editorial boards of over a half dozen journals and has published widely (see Vita).
-Pezzullo has given talks throughout the US and internationally, including at the Communication University of China (CUC, Beijing), Fudan University (Shanghai, China), and the Grand amphithéâtre de la Sorbonne, Université de Paris-Sorbonne, Paris, France.
+Among other research focused on food justice, just transitions, and environmental media, Pezzullo coedits a new University of California book series, Environmental Communication, Power, and Culture, with Prof. Salma Monani.
+Pezzullo has published in and currently serves on the editorial boards of over a half dozen journals and has published widely (see Vita).
+She also has given talks throughout the US and internationally, including at the Communication University of China (Beijing), Fudan University (Shanghai, China), and the Grand amphithéâtre de la Sorbonne, Université de Paris-Sorbonne, Paris, France.

 Preferred pronouns: she/her/hers